Tuturuuu SDK

 TUTURUUU_CONFIG to use a custom config

-file, or use ttr config set-base-url <url> to target a local or staging web
+file, or use ttr host use <target> to target a local, production, or explicit

 The CLI checks the npm registry at most once per hour and writes a notice to